-In July 8, 2012, the Company signed a land use agreement with the community of San Juan de Cañaris, by which the community authorized the Company to use the land for exploration purposes.
-The Company has committed \$550,000 (a negotiable amount of this may still be remaining) to fund sustainable development programs subject to specific project approval by the parties.
-The Company also committed to issue 1,000,000 shares of the Company to the community upon the earlier of the commencement of the construction phase of the Cañariaco Copper Project or the transfer of at least 51% of the Cañariaco Copper Project to a third party.
+In July 8, 2012, the Company signed a land use agreement with the community of San Juan de Cañaris, by which the community authorized the Company to use the land for exploration purposes for three years.
+The Company had committed 1,500,000 soles (\$550,000) to fund sustainable development programs subject to specific project approval by the parties.
+The Company also committed to issue 1,000,000 shares of the Company to the community upon the earlier of the commencement of the construction phase of the Cañariaco Copper Project or the transfer of at least 51% of the Cañariaco Copper Project to a third-party.
+While much of this funding was completed by July 8 2013 there are still some remaining commitments related to this which will be negotiated as part of the next Community Agreement.